Unsustainable Packaging: A Wasteful Epidemic

 Beyond climate impacts, the packaging lifecycle ravages lands, habitats and communities through resource extraction, pollution from manufacturing, and open burning.
 Much of this toxic toll unfairly burdens marginalised populations near industry sites, landfills, and makeshift recycling hubs.

-More circular packaging models could slow the ravenous consumption of finite fossil fuels and other virgin materials to produce endless waves of disposable waste.
+More circular packaging models could slow the rapid consumption of finite fossil fuels and other virgin materials, thereby reducing the production of endless waves of disposable waste.
 Protecting these vulnerable lands, communities, and resources from irreversible damage has to be a priority.

 There must be a scenario to sustain our current packaging overindulgence and disposability trajectory.
 We're choking the very ecosystems that our existence relies upon.
 Curbing packaging pollution crosses a critical threshold in preserving a livable, biodiverse planet for future generations.
 The call to action has never been more apparent.